How To Create To-Do Lists In WordPress

 Import/Export

-Being able to import and export to-do list data can be useful.
-For example, you may decide to transfer data from one site to another, or export your data for backup or archiving purposes.
+The ability to import and export to-do list data can be useful.
+For example, you may want to copy over data from one website to another, or export your list data for backup or reporting purposes.

 To access this function, click on the ‘Import/Export’ tab in your plugin settings area …

-Use this section to easily import or export your list data and plugin settings …
+Now you can export or import your data and plugin settings …

 Exporting To-Do List Data

-In addition to exporting list data from the ‘Import/Export’ section, you can also export data by going to your WordPress admin menu and selecting Tools > Export …
+In addition to exporting list data from the ‘Import/Export’ tab, you can also export data by going to your WordPress admin menu and selecting Tools > Export …

 Importing To-Do List Data